TMD Evolution Study of the $\cos 2 \phi$ Azimuthal Asymmetry in Unpolarized $J/\psi$ Production at EIC: Discussion and conclusions

 \section{Discussion and conclusions}

 We have discussed the process of semi-inclusive electroproduction of $J/\psi$'s.
 Although the initial proton and electron beams and the final state $J/\psi$ are all unpolarized, there is an effect from the linear polarization of gluons inside unpolarized protons.
 It gives rise to a $\cos 2\phi_T$ azimuthal asymmetry for which we obtained predictions for EIC kinematics.
 We have included the effect of TMD evolution in order to obtain more realistic estimates.
 In contrast to a leading order Gaussian TMD model prediction \cite{Mukherjee:2016qxa}, we find that the azimuthal asymmetry grows monotonically in the TMD regime, more in line with the predictions from the Generalized Parton Model approach with additional gluon radiation \cite{Kishore:2021vsm}, except that the magnitude can be much larger by as much as an order of magnitude depending on the LDME set considered.
 Of course, the asymmetry cannot grow beyond 1, therefore, the expectation is that a maximum will be reached outside the TMD region.
+We found the latter region to be significantly smaller than usually expected.
+For this particular process and asymmetry our computations indicate that a bound of $q_{T}< Q/4$ is required in order to respect the positivity bound and to not become sensitive to very small $b$ values in the TMD region.

 Larger and monotonically rising asymmetries have also been obtained in \cite{Bacchetta:2018ivt} for the McLerran-Venugopalan model including nonlinear evolution $x$, showing decreasing asymmetries with decreasing $x$ values.
 In our results the $x$ dependence of the asymmetries is less systematic in the EIC kinematic range, as it depends on the considered $Q$ value and on the LDMEs.
 Especially SV at $Q=3$ GeV does not follow the observed trends and is exceptionally small due to a cancellation of the $S$- and $P$-wave LDMEs in Eq.\ (\ref{prefFs}) at $Q^2$ near $M^2$.

-For $x=10^{-1}$ we encountered a problem: the asymmetry was found to grow beyond the positivity bound if we used the more widely used $b_{c}$-prescription \cite{Collins:2016hqq}, i.e.\ $b_{c}(b_{T})= \sqrt{b_{T}^{2}+(b_{0}/Q)^{2}}$ in $b_{T}^{*}(b_{c}(b_{T}))$, to restrict the use of the perturbative expressions in the convolutions to their domain of validity.
-This was resolved by using the $\mu_{b}\to \mu_{b}'$ replacement of \cite{Boer:2014tka} instead, i.e.\ Eq.\ (\ref{mubprime}) instead of (\ref{mubprimeC}).
-Although this changes the magnitude of the convolutions, it does not change the azimuthal asymmetry much at smaller $x$ values.
-The differences in how to treat the very small $b_{T}$ region is important mostly for larger $x$ and $q_{T}$ values.